 Bright Beginnings offers a unique opportunity for parents interested in working in the field of early childhood development.
 Through the Parent Aide Program, parents work part-time at Bright Beginnings and gain valuable on-the-job training, while pursuing a Child Development Associate (CDA) certification.
 Parent Aides participate in all on-site staff development training and receive regular supervision and support in the classroom.

-The constant stress of uncertain family conditions is difficult for young children living in homeless environments.
+The constant stress of uncertain family conditions is difficult for young children experiencing homelessness.
 Bright Beginnings helps parents understand the importance of providing a stable home life for their children and helps families make smooth transitions into permanent housing.
-Once a family moves into permanent housing, their children remain in the program for the remainder of the school year to minimize disruption while our family service team helps parents identify appropriate child development centers in their new neighborhood.
+Once a family moves into permanent housing, their children remain in the Center-Based Program for the remainder of the school year to minimize disruption while our family service team helps parents identify appropriate child development centers in their new neighborhood.

 When a child leaves Bright Beginnings to enroll in kindergarten, the family service team helps parents select the most appropriate kindergarten program for their child and obtains all necessary information for enrollment.
 Social workers accompany parents on visits to new schools prior to enrollment and assist them with the enrollment process.
-Our teaching staff helps prepare children for the transition to kindergarten by facilitating visits kindergarten classrooms and helping the child to process any fears and anxieties he or she made have.
+Our teaching staff helps prepare children for the transition to kindergarten by facilitating visits to kindergarten classrooms and helping the child to process any fears and anxieties he or she may have about transitioning.

 Therapeutic, Health & Wellness

-By providing early intervention to learning disabilities, delays, and health problems, Bright Beginnings ensures that children enter kindergarten ready to learn.
-All BBI students receive therapeutic and health screenings within 45 days of enrollment at BBI.
-Our therapeutic and health screenings help us develop individualized curriculum, health, therapeutic and social service plans for each child.
-Our free on-site therapeutic services detect and address developmental delays and/or disabilities prevalent in homeless children (i.e. language, speech, motor development and self-regulation.)
-Bright Beginnings’ therapeutic service team includes clinical psychologists, occupational therapists, physical therapist and speech/language pathologists- who work with our children, teachers, and parents to provide in-service training, classroom interventions and on-going consultations.
+By providing early intervention to learning disabilities, cognitive delays, and health problems, Bright Beginnings ensures that children enter kindergarten ready to learn.
+All Bright Beginnings students receive therapeutic and health screenings within 45 days of enrollment at Bright Beginnings.
+Our therapeutic and health screenings help us develop individualized curriculums while also providing social service plans.
+Bright Beginnings’ therapeutic service team includes clinical psychologists, occupational therapists and speech/language pathologists- who work with our children, teachers, and parents to provide in-service training, classroom interventions and ongoing consultations.